jacklohman/Police-Overload/README.md

 Build Status:

-The project, overseen by Dr. Scarcioffolo, is currently in the development stages, and results are not yet considered complete.
+The project, overseen by Dr. Scarcioffolo, has reached its conclusion, additional changes to further the goals of the project are welcome.

 Requirements: